Marocco101/bovine_mcr1_genomics/README.md

-# Project: From Substitution to Stabilization
+# Project: From Substitution to Stabilization - Practice
 **Genomic analysis of co-selection risks in *E. coli***

 ## 1. Project Overview